Pomax/are-we-flying/docs/index.md

 }
 ```

 So what's the effect of this?
-The first call, obviously, won't be using any scaling, but happens to our subsequent calls?
+The first call, obviously, won't be using any scaling, so that'll perform the same as before, but what happens to our subsequent calls?

 ```json
 {